COVID-19

 About us

-We are creating a reference dataset focused on mortality resulting from COVID-19.
+We have created and are continuously updating a reference dataset focused on all-cause and cause-specific mortality resulting from COVID-19.
 The consortium includes 58 institutions who lead our efforts in 52 countries.
-We have already published key results which analyze excess mortality from the pandemic up to August 2020.
-Currently, the consortium is focusing on whole-of-2020 excess mortality along with potential-years-of-life-lost from COVID-19.
+We have already published key results, which analyse excess mortality from the pandemic and its determinants, in several high impact peer-reviewed journals.
 Our goal is for this work to aid in the response to this pandemic and future ones.

 Excess all-cause mortality and COVID-19-related mortality: a temporal analysis in 22 countries, from January until August 2020